-There are so many different factors that come into play in a tarot card deck, one of these being tarot numerology.
+There are so many different factors that come into play in a tarot card deck, one of the most important being tarot numerology.

-If you’ve ever looked at tarot cards, you’ll know that each card has its own number.
+If you’ve ever looked at tarot cards, you’ll know that each card has its own number, right?

 These numbers aren't there for the sake of it - tarot card numbers have significant meanings that tell us more about the nature of the card and where we are on our journey.

 When I first started to explore tarot numerology I was amazed by all the connections I could make and how much more depth it added to my readings.

 Learning tarot in this way helped me to read more intuitively rather than relying on keywords alone.

 So if you want to learn to read tarot or expand on your current practice, I would really recommend diving into the world of tarot numerology!